jayozer/snowChat/ui/sidebar.md

-# snowChat
+# H.E.N.R.Y

-SnowChat is an intuitive and user-friendly application that allows you to interact with your Snowflake data using natural language queries.
-Type in your questions or requests, and SnowChat will generate the appropriate SQL query and return the data you need.
+HENRY (Helpdesk Emulator for Nimble Response Yields).
+Interact with your Snowflake data using natural language queries.
+Type in your questions or requests, and HENRY will generate the SQL query and return the results from Snowflake.

 ## Features